Cable Upright Row

 • Can beginners perform upright rows?

-Yes, with light load and controlled range.
+Yes, with light load and a controlled range.

 • Should elbows go very high?